-The mission of the San Antonio Symphony is to inspire and enrich our community by vigorously influencing the artistic fabric of San Antonio through excellent symphonic performance, education and service.
+The mission of the San Antonio Symphony is to delight, inspire, and engage our entire community through excellent performance, education, and outreach.

 On February 16 2010, Sebastian Lang-Lessing was introduced as the eighth music director in the orchestra’s 71 year history.
 On October 2, 2010 Sebastian Lang-Lessing made his debut as new music director with a sold-out performance featuring Mahler Symphony No. 1, “Titan.”
 His Classic Series debut was January 7, 2011.
 Lang-Lessing brings vast experience in both opera and symphonic music and performs with almost unlimited energy and passion.
 From Berlin to Paris, from Australia to Houston, from San Francisco to San Antonio, audiences have been swept away.

 The search for Wilkin’s replacement ended on November 14, 2002 when Larry Rachleff was named music director designate.
 In 2003, the Symphony was again plagued with financial difficulties and canceled the last few concerts of the season.
 The Symphony declared bankruptcy, and the board of directors spent the 2003-2004 season reworking the Symphony’s business plan.
 Rachleff remained committed to the San Antonio Symphony and his tenure as music director began with the 2004-2005 season.